Applied-Language-Technology/website/source/faq.rst

 **Question:** When I submit my exercises to the :ref:`TMC <tmc_usage>` server, the submission takes a long time and finishes with an error.
 What should I do?

-**Answer:** This means that your code probably has an infinite :code:`for` loop or another problem, which causes the TMC server to terminate the submission.
+**Answer:** This probably means that your code has an infinite :code:`for` loop or another problem, which causes the TMC server to terminate the submission.
 All exercises should run within a reasonable amount of time.

+**Question:** When I submit my exercises to the :ref:`TMC <tmc_usage>` server, the server raises the error :code:`413 Payload Too Large`.

+**Answer:** The size of submissions to the TMC server is limited to 30 megabytes.
+Make sure your Jupyter Notebook does not contain excessive output e.g. for debugging purposes, and that you have not placed big files (e.g. language models) into the exercise directory.